Galois actions on homotopy groups: Review of pro-algebraic homotopy types

 \end{definition}

-\begin{definition} Given a pro-algebraic groupoid $G$, define the reductive quotient $G^{\red}$ of $G$ by setting $\Ob(G^{\red})=\Ob(G)$, and
+\begin{definition} Given a pro-algebraic groupoid $G$, define the \emph{reductive quotient} $G^{\red}$ of $G$ by setting $\Ob(G^{\red})=\Ob(G)$, and

 where $\Ru(G(x,x))$ is the pro-unipotent radical of the pro-algebraic group $G(x,x)$.
 The equality arises since if $f\in G(x,y),\, g \in \Ru(G(y,y))$, then $f gf^{-1}\in \Ru(G(x,x))$, so both equivalence relations are the same.
 Multiplication and inversion descend similarly.
 Observe that $G^{\red}$ is then a reductive pro-algebraic groupoid.
-Representations of $G^{\red}$ correspond to semisimple representations of $G$. \end{definition}
+Representations of $G^{\red}$ correspond to semisimple representations of $G$, since $k$ is of characteristic $0$. \end{definition}